knpuniversity/symfony/knpu/ep3b-doctrine-relations/create-genus-note.md

 php bin/console doctrine:migrations:diff
 ```

-Open up that file to make sure it looks right - it it lives in `app/Doctrine/migrations`.
+Open up that file to make sure it looks right - it lives in `app/DoctrineMigrations`.
 `CREATE TABLE genus_note` - it looks great!
 Head back to the console and run the
 migration: